BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 ## How to individually run it

-If you want use this image inside an independent container, there are two options:
+For testing purposes you can run a container with APIRest service, if you want to do this then there are two options:
 - Pulling it from Docker Hub
 - Build the image from the given Dockerfile